inkognitro/react-app-tutorial/03-routing.md

 In this tutorial, we go with [styled-components](https://styled-components.com/) instead, to gain more experience about what is going on under the hood with webpack and TS.

 These two libraries are almost the same.
-To have a comparison of these two libraries, just have a look at [this LogRocket article](https://blog.logrocket.com/styled-components-vs-emotion-for-handling-css/).
+To have a comparison, just have a look at [this LogRocket article](https://blog.logrocket.com/styled-components-vs-emotion-for-handling-css/).
 With [MUI](https://mui.com/) we need to switch its styled-engine to [styled-components](https://styled-components.com/).